NEW HAMPSHIRE FUNERAL RESOURCES & EDUCATION

 • Funerary Artisans Collective Shop local!

-• Learn more about cremated remains scattering
+• Learn more about Memorial Forests

 In New Hampshire, no one is required to purchase the services of a funeral director or funeral home.
 Families may conduct any or all tasks commonly performed by a funeral home (except embalming which is not required by New Hampshire law), and may bury on their own property if certain provisions are met.
 Sometimes called "family-led after-death care" or "home funerals" this may include: